How can I apply for asylum in Portugal?

 Confidentiality

 Information on your application for international protection is confidential.
-This means that anyone involved in the process, including SEF, will not share any information – without your consent– with external individuals or entities, including authorities of your country of origin.
+This means that anyone involved in the process, including AIMA, will not share any information – without your consent– with external individuals or entities, including authorities of your country of origin.

 What if I do not speak or understand Portuguese?